jessemorley/drive-index/DriveIndex/README.md

 ### Menu bar app won't index drives
 - Ensure Full Disk Access is granted in System Settings
 - Check that the drive is mounted at `/Volumes/[DriveName]`
-- Look for errors in Console.app (filter by "DriveIndexer")
+- Look for errors in Console.app (filter by "DriveIndex")

 ### Raycast extension shows "No Results"
-- Verify the database exists: `~/Library/Application Support/DriveIndexer/index.db`
+- Verify the database exists: `~/Library/Application Support/DriveIndex/index.db`
 - Check that drives have been indexed (menu bar app should show file counts)
 - Grant Raycast permission to access the database when prompted